in28minutes/in28minutes.github.io/_blog/articles/2017-12-01-spring-boot-and-jpa-hibernate-with-h2-top20.md

 > Key Question : How did all these dependencies come in?

-All these dependencies are defined in spring-boot-starter-jpa.
-As soon as we include Spring Boot Starter JPA in our project (pom.xml), we get the following features from a wide variety of dependencies
+Spring-boot-starter-jpa defines all of these dependencies.
+We obtain the following functionalities from a wide range of dependencies as soon as we include Spring Boot Starter JPA in our project (pom.xml).
 - AOP
 - Transaction Management
 - JPA API